CS222-UIUC/course-project-group-94/README.md

 The interface will prompt the user for permission to access the camera and will also allow the user to upload an image of a nutrition label and input their dietary preferences and nutritional goals.
 The UI will display a list of recommended food items and appropriate diet to follow based on the analysis of the diet and food label.
 Lastly, the user can be directed to a list of research regarding certain food items by accessing the backend database from MySQL or SQLite.

+Prerequisites for Use:
+1. Tesseract executable installed on computer and in the path
+2. Java 11+
+3. Python 3.7+
+4. MySQL

+Frontend Installation:
+1. Open the frontend folder in Android Studio.
+2. Build and run the app on the emulator

+Backend Installation:
+1. Open the backend folder
+2. Run pip install -R requirements.txt to install all python dependencies

+Group Members:
+Justin Chen - Frontend, Allen Guo - Backend, Andrew Zhao - Backend (Database), Maanav Agrawal - Backend